 5 reasons to consider a low-code platform

-The past decade, low-code platforms have become an increasingly normal part of the IT landscape.
-While there are sceptics, the major analyst firms, including Forrester and Gartner, agree that low-code is here to stay.
+In the past decade, low-code platforms have become an increasingly normal part of the IT landscape.
+While there are skeptics, the major analyst firms, including Forrester and Gartner, agree that low-code is here to stay.

-Low-code platforms are not a magic bullet to all enterprise IT problems, and both hand coding and off-the-shelf software will be part of the enterprise architecture in the years to come.
-The differences between the low-code platforms also makes evaluation a “fit for purpose” choice rather than a choice of “to low-code or not to low-code”.
+Low-code platforms are not a magic bullet to all enterprise IT problems, and both hand-coding and off-the-shelf software will be part of the enterprise architecture in the years to come.
+The differences between the low-code platforms also make evaluation a “fit for purpose” choice rather than a choice of “to low-code or not to low-code”.
 This means that you may see low-code solutions from several platform vendors implemented in your company in the years to come.

 If you are not yet familiar with low-code, there are some trigger-points for when you should consider looking for a low-code platform: